johnpradeep06/Campus-LLM/README.md

+# Note the UI and features is still under update ⚠️ .

 # RAG System with Auth & Admin Roles

 A complete RAG (Retrieval Augmented Generation) system featuring Authentication, User Roles (Admin/Student), and File Upload capabilities.
 Built with Next.js (Frontend) and FastAPI (Backend).